 In her 1973 work, Camera Obscura of Ideology, Sarah Kofman explains how Marx, Nietzsche, and Freud use the metaphor of the camera obscura to illustrate their theories.

 “Before it was the metaphor for objective knowledge, as with Rousseau, or of perspectivist knowledge, as in Marx and Nietzsche, or of the unconscious, as in Freud, the camera obscura was a technical apparatus which served as a model for vision.
 At the very moment that Marx employs it as a metaphor for ideological inversion, science begins to think that the problem of inversion is a false one.”

 Freud uses the camera obscura to describe the unconscious.
 Marx uses it to illustrate the false consciousness of ideology, and Nietzsche suggests it illustrates forgetting.

-She writes, “Freud’s use of the model of the photographic apparatus is intended to show that all psychic phenomena necessarily pass first through an unconscious phase, through darkness and the negative, before acceding to consciousness, before developing with the clarity of the positive.”
+“Freud’s use of the model of the photographic apparatus is intended to show that all psychic phenomena necessarily pass first through an unconscious phase, through darkness and the negative, before acceding to consciousness, before developing with the clarity of the positive.”